-In fall 2022, this program (formerly named the Access and Diversity Fellowships) has been renamed the Carolyn R. Hodges Graduate Fellowships.
+In fall 2022, the Carolyn R. Hodges Graduate Fellowships were named in honor of the first African American Vice Provost and Dean of the Graduate School.
 Hodges began her UT career in 1982, when she joined the faculty of the Department of Germanic and Slavic Languages.
 She has served in several administrative roles, including: head of the Department of Modern Foreign Languages and Literatures, Associate Dean for Academic Personnel in the College of Arts and Sciences, and the Vice Provost and Dean of the Graduate School.
-As the first African American to serve as Dean of the Graduate School, Hodges oversaw the Graduate School’s reinstatement and its rebuilding and restructuring to enhance the profile of graduate education.
-In 2019, after being inducted into the African American Hall of Fame at UT, Hodges retired after 37 years of service at the university.

 Award